-We have now joined HomeSwapper mutual exchange service to provide you with an excellent new service free of charge.
+We are part of the HomeSwapper mutual exchange service which will provide you with an excellent service free of charge.

-HomeSwapper is the UK’s largest mutual exchange service for housing association and council tenants wanting to swap homes.
+HomeSwapper is the UK’s largest mutual exchange service for housing association and council tenants wishing to swap homes.
 It gives you far wider access to possible mutual exchanges.

-If you were previously registered on our in-house mutual exchange database you will need to re-register directly with HomeSwapper.
+We no longer have our own mutual exchange database so you will need to register directly with HomeSwapper.

 Registering with HomeSwapper is simple – just follow the link below and enter your details.

 Please remember you do need permission from your landlord before you exchange addresses with another tenant.
 To discuss this further or for more information please contact us.